tanmoythander/redux-typescript-starter/README.md

-# Getting Started with Create React App
+# Getting Started with Redux TypeScript Starter

+**Kickstart the development of your general purpose React.js application.**\
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.

-Following mostly used packages were also implemented to use this project as a kickstart repository for general purpose react.js applications.
+Few other frequently used packages have been implemented to this project are listed below.

 - [Redux Persist](https://github.com/rt2zz/redux-persist)
 - [React Router](https://github.com/remix-run/react-router)